 If you're reading this, there's a high probability you grew up in a time when video games and school were mostly separate -- a taboo association, if you will.
 Indeed, while games such as 1971's The Oregon Trail were often found in schools, it wasn't a main component to education.
 But as the medium of video games overtook movies, television, and the like as the powerhouse of entertainment, it also became a bit more commonplace in schools.
 Minecraft is used to educate children around the globe, and we're even seeing the rise of esports on a collegiate level.
-Now, with a partnership between Microsoft and the University of Arizona, that gap between video games and education becomes a bit smaller with Age of Empires IV.
+Now, with a partnership between Microsoft and the University of Arizona, that gap between video games and education becomes a bit smaller with Age of Empires IV history.

 In association with Microsoft, the University of Arizona created a course that will grant students a college credit -- with Age of Empires IV as the foundation of it all.
 This "University of Arizona enhanced experience," as it is called by the school, is all achieved by playing Age of Empires IV and completing educational modules called Illuminated Histories as well as various online assessments, with the intent that students will learn about the various historical campaigns portrayed in this medium.